yarf-framework/yarf/README.md

 Context handling also shows some weird designs across frameworks.
 Some of them rely on reflection to receive any kind of handlers and context types.
 Others make you receive some extra parameter in the handler function that actually brokes the net/http compatibility, and you have to carry that context parameter through all middleware/handler-wrapper functions just to make it available.
-In Yarf, the Context is part of the Resource object and the framework takes care of setting it and make it available for use.
+In Yarf, the Context is automatically sent as a parameter to all Resource methods by the framework.

 For all the reasons above, among some others, there is a new framework in town.